The First Week: Positioning and Latch

 Some general tips are:

-- Position yourself comfortablywith back support, pillows supporting your arms and your baby, and your feet supported by a footrest or a telephone book.
+- Position yourself comfortably with back support, pillows supporting your arms and your baby, and your feet supported by a footrest or a large book.

-- Position baby close to you, with his hips flexed, so that he does not have to turn his head to reach your breast.
-His mouth and nose should be facing your nipple.
-His body should be so close that he is touching you.
-If possible, ask your helper to hand you the baby once you are comfortable.
+- Position your baby close to you, with their hips flexed, so that they do not have to turn their head to reach your breast.
+Their mouth and nose should be facing your nipple.
+Their body should be so close that they is touching you.
+If possible, ask a helper to hand you your baby once you are comfortable.